Open-Science-Community-Saudi-Arabia/MOOCs/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report template
+about: Use this template to raise issues about the website or API
+title: "[DATE]: < bug title >"
+labels: bug
+---

 <!-- Use this template to raise issues about installing or running _The Turing Way_ locally on your computer.
 If you would like to raise an issue about fixing typos, or formatting issues in chapters, please use the Editor's Issue template. -->

 ### Description